San Francisco Spring Fair Participation Kit

 If you are using a processing device without WiFi, still keep in mind that the network sometimes gets a little crowded.
 If you’re having trouble, we recommend taking down the customer’s credit card information/telephone number and running the charge later when you have a stable connection.

 Depending on which size booth you applied for, your footprint at the Fair measures 5’ x 10’ for a shared booth, 10’ x 10’ for a full booth, or 20’ x 10’ for a double booth.
-If you signed up for the mobile option, your set-up should be no larger than 5’ x 10’ and should be maneuverable throughout the venue.
+If you are a mobile vendor, your set-up should be no larger than 5’ x 10’ and should be maneuverable throughout the venue.

 If you signed up for a shared booth, we will email an introduction to your boothmate soon.
 Make sure to contact and coordinate with your partner on your booth set-up and rental needs.
-Please note that shared booths are oriented with the shortest side facing the aisle, so please plan your booth accordingly.
+Please note that shared booths most typically are oriented with the shortest side facing the aisle.
+Please work with your booth partner and plan your booth accordingly.

 Your booth display is entirely up to you, and we encourage you to make your set-up just as creative as the goods you are selling.

-For indoor venues, participants are no longer allowed to bring in tent structures.
+For indoor venues, participants are not allowed to use tent frames due to fire code restrictions.

 If you have chosen a shared booth option please be sure to reach out to your booth partner to discuss how to best orient your booth for the best display.